 Gaviota Hot Springs Near Santa Barbara

-History of Gaviota Hot Springs
+Driving Directions to Gaviota Hot Springs

 Hiking Directions to Gaviota Hot Springs

 The trail to Gaviota Hot Springs is straightforward, following the well-trodden path and fire road created by California State Parks.
 Here are two options for a day hike, one easy and one challenging trail:

 - Hot Springs: Hike to Gaviota Hot Springs and back.
 Take a short yet steep trail up 400 feet to the hot springs.
 Altogether, the trek is less than 2 miles out and back on the fire road.
 Google Maps walking directions

 - Gaviota Peak Loop: Hike to Gaviota Hot Springs and take the scenic route via the Trespass Trail.
 On this path, you’ll hike up 2,200 feet for approximately 3 miles to Gaviota Peak.
 In total, the loop will be just under 7 miles long.
 Read more about this trail on SantaBarbaraHikes.com.

 Although nudity is not permitted at Gaviota Hot Springs, it is culturally typical for people to be naked at hot springs, and there have been reports of nudity at Gaviota.

 GPS (Trailhead): 34.504806816950115, -120.22572626054837

 Restrictions: State Park campground closed Jan 1 – Feb 28